ablettchen/ATAVPlayerCache/README.md

 ## License

-AVPlayerCache is available under the MIT license.
+ATAVPlayerCache is available under the MIT license.
 See the LICENSE file for more info.